 Don’t let the drama of today bring you down.
 Keep calm when stress or negativity surrounds you.
 Breathe, and let calmness be your superpower.
 The ability to not overreact or take things personally always gives you the upper hand.

-People are toxic to be around when they believe that everything happening around them is a direct assault on them or is in some way all about them.
+Remind yourself that people are toxic to be around when they believe everything happening around them is a direct assault on them, or is in some way all about them.

 Now, I’m not suggesting we should be self-indulged narcissists and ignore all the opinions and commentary we receive from others.
 I’m simply saying that incredible amounts of hurt, disappointment and sadness in our lives come directly from our tendency to take things personally.
 In most cases it’s far more productive and healthy to let go of other people’s good or bad opinions of you, and to operate with your own intuition and wisdom as your guide.

 The underlying key is to…

 When something stressful happens in a social situation, what is your response?
 Some people jump right into action, but oftentimes immediate action can be harmful.
 Others get angry, or sad.
 Still others start to feel sorry for themselves… and victimized… and left thinking: “Why can’t other people behave better?”

 Responses like these are not healthy or helpful.
 In fact, whenever your response lacks a mindful level of acceptance you’re likely taking things too personally.
 And you’re not alone.
 We all make this mistake sometimes.

 If someone does something we disagree with, we tend to interpret it as a personal attack…

 - Our children don’t clean their rooms?
 They are purposely defying us!

 - Our significant other doesn’t show affection?
 They must not care about us as much as they should!